-Why should you buy a squat rack with a ton of holes, you ask?
+Why should you buy the best squat racks with a ton of holes, you ask?
 Because it essentially turns into an erector set.
-This means it's infinitely expandable and there's always accessories available for them.
+This means it’s infinitely expandable and there’s always accessories available for them.

 It also means you can come up with all sorts of DIY movements.

 For instance, you can use rollers at various positions to create your own back extension or even sissy squat, like this:

 You could also use the holes to add on extra uprights to create a truly MONSTER Rack.